SanShiv1312/Notes-Manoj/MariaDB/README.md

 +--------+------------+
 2 rows in set (0.001 sec)
 ```
-If `WHERE` is not specified all the tuples will be updated
+If `WHERE` is not specified then all the tuples will be updated

 #### DELETE
 `DELETE` is a keyword to remove tuples.